xamarin/SalesforceSDK/Package/SalesforceSDK-1.0/component/GettingStarted.md

 8. Contact Email: Your email
 9. Callback URL: com.sample.salesforce:/oauth2Callback

-You will need to hand the resulting Consumer Key and Callback URL to the Salesforce client when you initialize it.# Getting Started with SalesforceSDK-1.0
+You will need to hand the resulting Consumer Key and Callback URL to the Salesforce client when you initialize it.